 Accepting of other people’s differences

 Seeking knowledge through study and investigation

 Displaying a positive attitude towards learning

 Strive to always do our best

-Enrolment Packs are available from the School Office between 8:30am and 4:30pm Monday to Friday or if attending a school tour.
+Enrolment Packs for 2019 will be available from Term 2 at the School Office between 8:30am and 4:30pm Monday to Friday, or if you are attending a school tour.
 For further enquiries please contact the school office on 03 9578 1327.

 2018 Curriculum Days

 - Monday 29th of January

 Monday 29th of January – Thursday 28th of March